• WildRoots Play

 About Our Programs

 When you join WildRoots, you and your child will have many opportunities to engage in enriching experiences within our community of families.
-Facilitated by a knowledgeable and passionate nature-based early childhood professional, each session includes whole-group gatherings for singing and storytelling, as well as an abundance of time for child-led play and exploration in our thoughtfully designed outdoor classroom.
-Caregivers will find support and friendship among other parents, while slowing down and reconnecting with nature through wonder and joy.
+Facilitated by a knowledgeable and passionate nature-based early childhood professional, each session includes an opening circle for sharing greeting songs, as well as an abundance of time for child-led play and exploration in our thoughtfully designed outdoor classroom.
+The space includes wooded trails, a pond, a mud kitchen, a large sand area, a tree fort, swings, hammocks, a variety of mature trees, and an open meadow.
+During our sessions, caregivers will find support and friendship among other parents, while slowing down and reconnecting with nature through wonder and joy.

 What to Expect